-A snow emergency temporarily changes parking rules.
-We declare snow emergencies to make sure that we can quickly and efficiently plow streets.
+We declare MAJOR snow emergencies to make sure that we can quickly and efficiently plow streets.
 Keeping streets clear of large snow and ice piles makes it safer for all drivers, and ensures quick responses from other departments as needed, such as by Police, Fire, and EMS as well.

 1-Hour Notice for Parking Correctly

 When the City declares a MAJOR snow emergency, you'll see that declaration blasted on traditional media, social media, and the City website at least 1 hour before it's effective.
 It will say the start date and time, as well as the end date and time, of the emergency.

 The Director will always choose an expiration date, and it will always expire at 3 p.m. on the date picked for the emergency to end.
 This allows the Director and crews to clear both sides of the street after snow has stopped accumulating.